 If you are struggling with how to request an informational interview, read this article.
 I provide additional insights on how to write high-impact LinkedIn networking messages that get responses.

-You landed an informational interview, but now what do you ask?
-The following are a few of the best questions to ask to get useful feedback.
+You secured time on their calendar, but now what do you ask?
+The following are a few of the best informational interview questions to ask to get useful feedback.

 - How did you get into your career?